Oklahoma State Cowboys wrestling: Big 12 successes

-Current roster 2022-2023
+Current lineup 2025-2026

 Home meets

 Home meets are held in the 13,611 seat Gallagher-Iba Arena in Stillwater.
 The arena is named in part after Oklahoma State's legendary wrestling coach Edward C. Gallagher.
 Gallagher-Iba was known as Gallagher Hall for nearly five decades until the name was amended to honor former Oklahoma State basketball coach Henry Iba upon the facility's first renovation during the 1987–1988 season.
 Oklahoma State has held their home wrestling meets in the arena since its completion in 1938.
 The arena was formally dedicated on February 3, 1939, during a wrestling dual versus Indiana.
 During the December 9, 2005 Bedlam wrestling dual, a permanently reserved seat for Gallagher was unveiled, adjacent to a reserved seat for Iba.

 The venerable arena has long played a part in the history and legends of the OSU wrestling program.
 It has long been known as one of the most hostile arenas in the nation, a reputation made during its first half-century.
 During the 1978 Big 8 wrestling championships, a standing-room-only crowd of 8,300 made such a huge roar that many of the lights in the arena burst.
 Gallagher-Iba has also seen many long undefeated streaks for the Pokes, including 34 unbeaten and untied seasons at home.
-The home mat advantage for the Pokes and the ravenous attitude of Cowboy fans led to the arena's nickname "Gallagher's House of Horrors."
+The home mat advantage for the Pokes and the raucous Cowboy fans led to the arena's nickname "Gallagher's House of Horrors."

 Gallagher-Iba underwent a massive renovation project in 2000 and 2001, which included an expansion of the seating capacity from 6,381 to the present 13,611.
 While the expansion project caused attendance at basketball games to almost double, the wrestling crowds have yet to pack the arena to the rafters as they did in the original Gallagher Hall.
 However, attendance usually spikes when rivals come to Stillwater, most notably the Iowa Hawkeyes, Minnesota Golden Gophers, and Bedlam foe Oklahoma.
-While the unruly atmosphere has been somewhat diminished, the renovation project has yielded positives for the Cowboy wrestling program.
+While the ravenous atmosphere has been somewhat diminished, the renovation project has yielded positives for the Cowboy wrestling program.
 Among which are the new wrestling center and other new training facilities built inside the athletics center, much to the benefit all OSU student-athletes.